-The 17th-century Dutch fort of Galle is the jewel in Sri Lanka’s tropical crown.
-Located in the sleepy bay of the same name, near the southern tip of the pear-shaped island, Galle Fort has been beautifully preserved and is today a UNESCO World Heritage Site.
-The walled fort is criss-crossed with brick streets and a mix of colorful colonial architecture.
+SRI LANKA WITH KIDS, The 411 on Galle – The 17th-century Dutch fort of Galle shines like the jewel in Sri Lanka’s tropical crown.
+Located in the sleepy bay of the same name, the town sits near the southern tip of the pear-shaped island.
+Galle Fort has been beautifully preserved and is today a UNESCO World Heritage Site.
+Brick streets and a mix of colorful colonial architecture crisscross the walled fort.

-Originally built by the Portuguese in the late 1500s, it was later fortified extensively by the Dutch.
+Though originally built by the Portuguese in the late 1500s, the Dutch later fortified Galle extensively.
 Many of the original buildings remain, including historic churches, ancient mosques and 18th-century merchants’ houses.
-Today, the narrow streets are also lined with cool shops, boutique hotels, and buzzy cafés–and it’s a wonderful place to simply wander.
+Today, the narrow streets brim with cool shops, boutique hotels, and buzzy cafés–and it’s a wonderful place to simply wander.

 Activity 1: Walk the Walls